Sabu (wrestler): World Wrestling Entertainment (2005, 2006–2007)

 Towards the end of July, Sabu began to talk on camera for himself – instead of using a go between – and demanded a shot at Big Show's ECW World Championship which Paul Heyman refused to grant him in order to "protect" his champion.
 Instead, he forced him into a match against the returning Kurt Angle to determine a number one contender, which ended in a no contest after interference from the returning Van Dam.
 On the August 15 episode of ECW, Sabu defeated Van Dam in a ladder match to earn the title match against Big Show at SummerSlam on August 20, which he lost.
 At Survivor Series on November 26, Sabu was a part of Team Cena (John Cena, Bobby Lashley, Kane and Van Dam), defeating Team Big Show (Big Show, Montel Vontavious Porter, Finlay, Test and Umaga); he eliminated Test but was eliminated by Big Show.
 At December to Dismember on December 3, Sabu was originally set to appear in the main event, an Extreme Elimination Chamber match for the ECW World Championship, but was "taken out" and replaced by Hardcore Holly.
 The following episode on ECW, after Punk and Van Dam defeated Test and Holly in a match they dedicated to Sabu, Heyman and his security team came out and beat them down until Sabu, with a heavily wrapped arm, returned to save them.

 On January 28, 2007 at Royal Rumble, Sabu made his Royal Rumble match debut at number 7, but was eliminated by Kane after receiving a chokeslam over the top rope and through a table.
-Sabu then joined the ECW Originals along with Van Dam, Tommy Dreamer and The Sandman and feuded with the New Breed (Elijah Burke, Kevin Thorn, Marcus Cor Von and Matt Striker), defeating them at WrestleMania 23 on April 1 but lost a rematch two nights later on ECW.
+Sabu then joined the ECW Originals along with Van Dam, Tommy Dreamer and The Sandman and feuded with the New Breed (Elijah Burke, Kevin Thorn, Marcus Cor Von and Matt Striker), defeating them at WrestleMania 23 on April 1 in front of more than 75,000 fans at Ford Field in Detroit, Farhat's old home territory, but lost a rematch two nights later on ECW.
 Sabu's final WWE match was on the May 1 episode of ECW, where he competed in a fatal four-way match against Dreamer, Van Dam and Sandman to determine the number one contender for the ECW World Championship, which Van Dam won.
 On May 16, Sabu was released from his WWE contract.